 And I quite like these Gerstein pieces from Israel (in case anyone wants to buy me one for my 60th!)

-And best of all I’m designing my kitchen with the help of The Wood Works and am schlepping to Hitchin (for my kitchen) when actually they’re opening in Mill Hill next year – DUFFKA!
+And best of all I’m designing my kitchen with the help of The Wood Works for bespoke kitchens and am schlepping to Hitchin (for my kitchen) when actually they’re opening in Mill Hill next year – DUFFKA!

 G-d Bless you my boobalahs!